 Ms. Lehnea is a graduate of the University of Maryland where she earned her Master of Music in Opera Performance and is also a graduate of Lee University where she earned her Bachelor of Music cum laude in Vocal Performance.
 As a member of the Lee University Opera, she performed such roles as Lucy in The Telephone, Susanna in The Marriage of Figaro, and Eliza Doolittle in My Fair Lady.
 A highlight of her undergraduate years was her performance as a soloist with the Lee University Festival Choir at the 57th Inauguration of the President of the United States in 2013.

-Ms. Lehnea took first place in the 2019 Camille Coloratura Awards as well as place in the 2019 Atlanta District Metropolitan Opera Council Auditions.
+Ms. Lehnea took first place in the 2019 Camille Coloratura Awards as well as earn an encouragement award in the 2020 Southeast Regional Metropolitan Opera Council Auditions.
 She has earned encouragement awards from the 2016 George London Foundation Awards Competition and the 2016 Licia Albanese–Puccini Foundation Vocal Competition.
 She also won an encouragement award from the 2014 Pro–Mozart Society of Atlanta and placed as a finalist for the 2013 Jenny Lind Competition for Sopranos.